Agitation, Aggression in Alzheimer's Challenge Caregivers

 Pain is one common reason for aggression.
 When a person who can't communicate or has lost the cognitive ability to pinpoint a source of pain and ask for help, what option is there?
 They will likely act out.

-The National Institute on Aging suggests additional causes for the discomfort that can trigger agitation or aggression.
+The National Institute on Aging suggests additional causes for the discomfort that can trigger.
 Depression and stress lead the list, but too little rest, constipation, soiled underwear, a sudden change in routine or surroundings, too many people around, or being pushed by others to bathe or to remember things beyond their grasp can all cause this distressed behavior.
 Loneliness and interactions of medications are also possibilities.

 Watch for patterns, get medical advice

 Be mindful of any patterns of behaviors relative to specific physical environments, times of day, medications administered and other routine occurrences than may provide insight into the cause of the person's distress.

 Schedule and keep regular medical and dental health exams to proactively head off sources of physical discomfort, especially for those people who cannot articulate where pain may be coming from.

 Try to calm the person early on by listening carefully to the person's frustration if he or she can explain what the problem is.
 Do your best to understand even if the reason seems senseless to you.
 The last thing you want to do is brush off the worry or say "that's silly" or some related putdown.
 You can say, "I'm sorry that you are upset" and assure him or her that you will stay with them and try to help.

 Provide reassurance by saying something like "we're going to get to the bottom of this."
 If fear is the issue, you can say, "You're safe now.
 We'll take care of you."

 Modify the environment if possible by decreasing noise and confusion.
 This may involve taking the person to another room.